“Mental health… is not a destination, but a process. It’s about how you drive, not where you’re going.” – Noam Shpancer, PhD.

-Unfortunately, when it comes to mental health, this is often not the case as most of us believe that “if we can’t see it, it doesn’t exist.”
+Unfortunately, though, when it comes to mental health, it’s often not the case as most of us still believe that “if we can’t see it, it doesn’t exist.”

-When we do not take care of our physical health, most of us understand that we’ll be putting ourselves in a position where we become susceptible to diseases or ailments.
+In reality, when we don’t take care of our physical health, most of us understand that we’ll be putting ourselves in a position where we become susceptible to diseases or ailments.
 These physical symptoms and effects are very much visible to us and therefore harder for us to dismiss.